Des-q: a quantum algorithm to provably speedup retraining of decision trees: Numerical results

-\textbf{Tree inference: performance with test data} \\ In Table \ref{table:main_results_classification}, we present the results for the three datasets at depths below the over-fitting regime ($D \leq 2$), considering different numbers of clusters when evaluating \emph{Des-c}.
-The table displays results corresponding to the minimum $k$ value for which \emph{Des-c} achieves performance comparable to the baseline.
+In Table \ref{table:main_results_classification}, we present the results for the three datasets at depths below the over-fitting regime ($D \leq 2$), considering different numbers of clusters when evaluating Des-c.
+The table displays results corresponding to the minimum $k$ value for which Des-c achieves performance comparable to the baseline.
 Additionally, we provide a comparison with the baseline, which employs binary splits for all depths.
 For completeness, we report the accuracy obtained with these specific trees on the training data.
-Our findings indicate that, across the three datasets, the test accuracy achieved with \emph{Des-c} closely aligns with the accuracy achieved with the baseline for the depths considered.
-To approach or match the baseline accuracy, it's necessary to increase the number of clusters beyond binary splits when using \emph{Des-c}.
+Our findings indicate that, across the three datasets, the test accuracy achieved with Des-c closely aligns with the accuracy achieved with the baseline for the depths considered.
+To approach or match the baseline accuracy, it is necessary to increase the number of clusters beyond binary splits when using Des-c.
 This explains the higher numbers for tree size, i.e., total number of nodes, utilized by the proposed method.